 What is Dialog Engine?

 You can use Genesys Dialog Engine to create bots that will be able to understand and respond to information that customers provide.
 Dialog Engine uses natural language understanding (NLU) to process the meaning of text or speech input from a human and communicate information back to them.

 Dialog Engine uses the following key terms in the software and throughout this document.

-- Intents - The intention of the user.
+- Intents: The intention of the user.
 What is the user trying to do?

-You can visualise the components as:
+You can visualize the components as:

 - Slot names within the same intent cannot have the same names.
 However, the slot name from different entities can have the same name.